At Monaghan Institute,

-- Students can avail of a free and confidential Guidance and Counselling service is available to support learners.
+- A free and confidential Guidance and Counselling service is available to support learners.

 - Supports are provided for learners with disabilities and specific learning difficulties.